harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 }
 ```

+>[!warning] Named constants in enum cannot be assigned values outside its scope.

 ### Scoped enumerations
 - In C++11 and above, a more type-safe version of `enum` is introduced, which is called `enum class` (or scoped enum).
 Unlike traditional enums, `enum class` prevents implicit conversion to integers and avoids naming collisions in the global scope.
 - An example of `enum class`: